Breast Augmentation (Breast Implants) Houston

 Breast Augmentation Recovery

-After surgery, you will be given a support wrap to wear, which minimizes swelling and promotes the healing process.
+After breast augmentation surgery, you will be given a support wrap to wear, which minimizes swelling and promotes the healing process.
 Discomfort after surgery can be effectively managed with oral pain medication.
 You will be up and around on the evening of your surgery and can generally return to most regular activities within a few days.
 Light exercise is usually resumed after three weeks.

 Dr. Rappaport Answers Questions about Breast Augmentation